-For the annual review of the financial statements, consultancy services and other related services, the Company paid its external auditor (KPMG Manabat Sanagusting & CO.) the amount of P9.3 million in 2010 and P16.1 million in 2011 (exclusive of VAT and out of pocket expenses).
+For the annual review of the financial statements, consultancy services and other related services, the Company paid its external auditor, Manabat Sanagustin & Co., CPAs/KPMG (KPMG) the amount of P9.3 million in 2010 and P16.1 million in 2011 (exclusive of VAT and out of pocket expenses).

-After the 3-year contract with the previous/outgoing external auditor, for 2010 financial statements, it was recommended that the Company appoint the existing independent auditor of San Miguel Corporation, having exercised its full ownership option.
+After the three (3)-year contract with the previous/outgoing external auditor, for 2010 financial statements, it was recommended that the Company appoint the existing independent auditor of San Miguel Corporation (SMC), with SMC having exercised its full ownership option.
 With a common external auditor, this facilitated the consolidation of results of operations and account balances among its subsidiaries using a uniform audit approach among subsidiaries.

-The Audit Committee affirmed to endorse for the Board's approval the appointment of KPMG as the Company's external auditor for 2010 to 2012.
-The Board of Directors, finding the recommendation to be in order, in turn endorsed the appointment of the independent external auditor for information of the stockholders during its annual meeting.
+The Audit Committee affirmed to endorse for the Board's approval the appointment of KPMG as the Company's external auditor for years 2010 to 2012.
+The Board of Directors, finding the recommendation to be in order, in turn endorsed the appointment of the independent external auditor for the approval of the stockholders during their annual meeting, as the Board of Directors will likewise endorse for the approval by the stockholders at the stockholders' meeting on May 15, 2012.

 2011 2010

 a.
-Audit fees for professional services -
+Audit fees for professional services - Annual Financial

-Annual Financial Statement 5,500,000.00 4,125,000.00
+Statement 5,500,000.00 4,125,000.00

 b.
-Professional fees for due diligence and
+Professional fees for due diligence and study on various

-study on various internal projects 8,032,695.00 5,175,000.00
+internal projects 8,032,695.00 5,175,000.00

 c.
-Professional fees for tax consulting 2,530,000.00 -
+Professional fees for tax consulting services 2,530,000.00 -

-services

 16,062,695.00 9,300,000.00